asahisuenaga/asahisuenaga/notes/about-me.md

 permalink: /notes/about-me
 pinned: true
 ---
-<p>Growing up, computers were my playground.
+<p>Growing up, the computer was my playground.
 I have made everything from browser extensions to a link-in-bio platform.
-My pursuit is fueled by a curiosity for human interaction with software.</p>
+I focus on the intersection of software and humans to create projects that softly integrates into one's being.
+I believe in code over opinions, users as the most valuable tool for validation, and exploring one hundred ideas to find the best one.
+I am a person empowered by a curiosity and strive for pure functionality and recursion in my work.</p>

 <h3>Present (4)</h3>